David MacKinnon

-David MacKinnon (born December 15, 1994) is an American professional baseball first baseman for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).
-He previously played in Major League Baseball (MLB) for the Los Angeles Angels and Oakland Athletics.
+David C. MacKinnon (born December 15, 1994) is an American former professional baseball first baseman.
+He played in Major League Baseball (MLB) for the Los Angeles Angels and Oakland Athletics, in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions, and in the KBO League for the Samsung Lions.
 MacKinnon played college baseball at the University of Hartford and was selected by the Angels in the 32nd round of the 2017 Major League Baseball draft.

 Amateur career

 MacKinnon attended Oliver Ames High School in Easton, Massachusetts, where he played baseball and soccer.

 After graduating high school, MacKinnon enrolled at the University of Hartford where he played both sports for all four years of college.
 In 2015, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League (CCBL) and was named a league all-star.
 He returned to the CCBL in 2016 with the Bourne Braves.
 During his senior baseball season at Hartford in 2017, MacKinnon batted .327 with zero home runs and 18 RBIs over fifty games.
 After the season, he was selected by the Los Angeles Angels in the 32nd round of the 2017 Major League Baseball draft.